 Does your firm help me with distribution?
 I have a great idea but need help selling.

-Distribution IS the ETF business.
+Distribution is a huge component of the ETF business.
 More importantly, distribution requires a highly customized, bespoke approach (at least for boutique operators).
 What may be the viable path for one fund is NOT a viable path for another.
 We prefer to provide bespoke 1:1 consulting on distribution, as required, and we will leverage our network on your behalf.
-Distribution expenses can get costly, and fast.
-As such, we will not provide canned distribution services or packages upfront, but rather, will work with you to assess where your strengths and weaknesses are, what stage of ETF growth you anticipate being in, and how a comprehensive distribution strategy can leverage those points.
+Distribution expenses can get costly and fast.
+As such, we will not provide canned distribution services or packages upfront but rather will work with you to assess where your strengths and weaknesses are, what stage of ETF growth you anticipate being in, and how a comprehensive distribution strategy can leverage those points.

 Am I an Adviser on the Trust?
 A Sub-Adviser?